Moreneecoder/buycoins-challenge/README.md

 > A solution to the Buycoins backend engineering challenge

 ## About This Project
-The project is a GraphQL API that collects user's banking details and fetches their bank account name from through the Paystack API.
-The program also calculates the levenshtein distance between user supplied names and the Paystack supplied name, so it can still verify user's in cases of simple misspellings.
+The project is a GraphQL API that collects users' banking details and fetch their bank account name from the Paystack API.
+The program also calculates the levenshtein distance between a user-supplied name and the Paystack-supplied name, so it can still verify user's in cases of simple misspellings.

 ## Use Case For Pure Levenshtein Distance (LD) Over Damerau–Levenshtein Distance (Damerau-LD) In This Scenario

-Since we need to keep our edit distance to within 2, targeted at instances where not more than two letters are misplaced, the Pure LD handles this better.
+Since we need to keep our edit distance to within `2`, targeted at instances where not more than two letters are misplaced, the Pure LD handles this better.
 If there are `4` misplaced letters, the Pure LD returns an edit distance of `4`, which fails our use case as expected.
 However, the Damerau-LD will return `2` and verify a user, which betrays our use case.
 For instance, If a user inputs `Pyastcak` instead of `Paystack`, the Damerau-LD will return `2` and verify the user (which we do not want), while the Pure LD returns `4` and declines verification (as expected).

 ## Built With